Thriller film: 1950s

 The 1950s also saw the movement of the science fiction thriller, which previously was a relatively minor genre.
 The most prevalent was a hybrid of science fiction and horror in films like Them!
 (1954) and Tarantula (1955) while the films more attuned to the thriller occasionally saw an alien invasion theme, such as in Invasion of the Body Snatchers (1956) which Rubin described as being between "science-fiction mundaneness and film-noir moodiness".
 The science fiction thrillers of the era are not set on far off planets or but featured in present-day locales such as in It Came from Outer Space and The Incredible Shrinking Man.

-The 1950s also launched what Rubin called "a run of Hitchcock masterpieces", following an uneven part of experimentation in the late 1940s.
-Rubin noted as Hitchcock hitting his stride with Strangers on a Train (1951), Rear Window (1954), Vertigo (1958), North by Northwest (1959), and Psycho (1960).
-During this period, Anglo-American critics of the era preferred Hitchcock's lighter-hearted British classics of the 1930s, these films were declared as "more ambitious and mature works" by Rubin, which became the focus of a major reevaluation of Hitchcock's artistic stature, which included with the first full-length books study of his work: Hitchcock (1957), by Eric Rohmer and Claude Chabrol as well as the first English-language assessment, with Robin Wood's Hitchcock's Films (1965).
+The 1950s also launched what Rubin called "a run of Hitchcock masterpieces", following an uneven period of experimentation in the late 1940s.
+Rubin noted as Hitchcock hitting his stride with Strangers on a Train (1951), Rear Window (1954), Vertigo (1958), North by Northwest (1959) and Psycho (1960).
+During this period, Anglo-American critics of the era preferred Hitchcock's lighter-hearted British classics of the 1930s, these films were declared as "more ambitious and mature works" by Rubin, which became the focus of a major re-evaluation of Hitchcock's artistic stature, which included with the first full-length books study of his work: Hitchcock (1957), by Éric Rohmer and Claude Chabrol, as well as the first English-language assessment, with Robin Wood's Hitchcock's Films (1965).
 The plots and themes of these films would be re-worked into later directors such as Jonathan Demme (Last Embrace (1979)), Brian de Palma (Dressed to Kill (1980), Body Double (1984), Obsession (1976)) and Curtis Hanson (The Bedroom Window (1987)).

 1960s

 Around 1960, Rubin described that key thriller categories went through major overhauls.
 This led to closing what he described as "subversive debunking" that nearly closed the doors on genres like the detective film, re-contextualizing genres like the neo-noir, and enhancing the popularity of some genres such as the spy film briefly and other genres like the police film for longer periods.

 The expansion of foreign-film exhibition in the United States of highly regarded thrillers was an influence on the American thriller film.
 Among the earliest of these was Henri-Georges Clouzot's The Wages of Fear (1953) and Les Diaboliques (1955) and Jules Dassin's Rififi (1955) which influenced the 1960s thrillers with their sordid atmosphere.
 Another cross-fertilization between American and European thrillers was the French New Wave, a movement which arose in the late 1950s.
 The style of these films were generally more self-conscious and intrusive than that of Hollywood films.
 When these films had thriller aspects, these aspects of their story had a throwaway quality.
-The influence of the French New Wave was seen on American thrillers such as Mickey One (1965), Point Blank (1967) and Bonnie and Clyde (1967) as well as later films (Sisters (1972), Blue Velvet (1986), Reservoir Dogs (1992)).
+The influence of the French New Wave was seen on American thrillers such as Mickey One (1965), Point Blank (1967) and Bonnie and Clyde (1967), as well as later films (Sisters (1972), Blue Velvet (1986) and Reservoir Dogs (1992)).